Detailed Answer

 Step 2: Check with the Clerk of Superior Court

 Under N.C.
-Gen. Stat. § 28A-2-1, anyone holding a self-proving will must file it with the clerk of superior court in the county where the decedent resided.
+Gen. Stat. § 28A-2-1, any person having custody of a will shall, upon the death of the testator, deliver it to the clerk of superior court who has jurisdiction.
 Contact the clerk’s office, request a will search, and pay any applicable fee.
-Even if a will never entered probate, the clerk’s records will show if one was ever filed.
+Even if a will never entered probate, the clerk’s records may show if one was deposited or filed.

 Step 3: Contact Professional Advisors